community-led-design/kit/src/resources/remote-co-design-guide.md

 Asynchronous remote co-design can happen in many ways.
 The following are a few examples, although there are many creative approaches to doing this.

 * Structured activities can be done individually or in smaller groups prior to a co-design session, or in-between sessions.
-* Co-designers can share their ideas and/or design artifacts online in some way in a place where all participants can access them.
+* Co-designers can share their ideas and/or design artifacts online in a place where all participants can access them.

   * This could be through a chat platform or by using shared folders and documents, or posting documents, videos or other media to a shared platform.
 * Materials can be sent to co-designers with a request to respond to them via a chat platform within a given timeframe